torchbox/k8s-ts-ingress/README.md

 Deploying the Docker image on Kubernetes
 ----------------------------------------

-We provide a `example-daemonset.yaml` containing a sample configuration for deploying the controller as a DaemonSet.
+We provide an `example-daemonset.yaml` containing a sample configuration for deploying the controller as a Kubernetes DaemonSet.
 Please read the entire file and edit it for your needs before using it.

-Unfortunately, there are many different ways to expose an Ingress controller on Kubernetes, and we can't document every possibly variation, so you will need to decide what method is best for your cluster.
+Unfortunately, there are many different ways to expose an Ingress controller on Kubernetes, and we can't document every possible variation, so you will need to decide what method is best for your cluster.
 The example configuration uses a hostPort, which is suitable for use with an external load balancer in either self-hosted clusters or using a cloud provider.